-Most users don't need to do anything more than properly apply Doodoo Voodoo to the areas that have been soiled.
-But some users, especially those who have had a recurring problem in the same area for an extended period of time, may need (and be willing) to dig a little deeper, so to speak.
+Some users can spray or pour DooDoo Voodoo and call it done, but some users, especially those who have had a recurring problem in the same area for an extended period of time, may need to dig a little deeper.
 Here are some additional instructions for those of you who fall in that category.
-We advise that you keep your animals away from the area until you've completed these extra steps and everything has fully dried.
+We advise that you keep your animals away from the area until you've completed these steps and everything has fully dried.